KarinkinK/personal_projects/README.md

 The problem of predicting the churn of customers of a telecommunications company.
 EDA аnalysis, analysis of metrics of basic algorithms and stacking.

+Titanic Kaggle.

+Solving the popular Kaggle competition as one of the homework.
+The creation of features is taken by example.
+Model built by tasks.